getchip/CHIP-Docs/source/includes/_advanced.md

   * [SSH or serial](#headless-chip) connection
   * Wireless access to internet
   * CHIP loaded with CHIP OS or Debian

+#### Using nmtui
+Run `nmtui` and use the terminal user interface to add/edit your Wi-Fi connections.
+This is probably the simplest.

+Below are the detailed setup using `nmcli` (both as part of the `network-manager` package that should be pre-installed).

 #### Step 1: List available Wi-Fi networks
 In the terminal, type